NoeltHS/Test/guides/training-guide.md

 * MRs and HRs should refrain from engaging in conversations and instead utilize the communications server.
 * Engaging in any form of unprofessional behavior will result in immediate dismissal from the session and potential disciplinary actions.
 * It is acceptable for a trainer to claim another trainer's position if one disconnects prior to the teleportation of LRs.
-* LRs are permitted to go AFK for a maximum duration of three minutes, although they must inform their trainer about their temporary absence.
+* LRs are permitted to go AFK for a maximum duration of two minutes, although they must inform their trainer about their temporary absence.
 LRs are allowed to go AFK only twice per session.

 ## Rank Information
 {: .text-red-300 }